monash-human-power/MHP-website/src/markdown/subteams.md

     button_text: ""
     button_href: ""
     image: ../images/aero.png
-  - name: corporate
-    description: "The Corporate sub-team identify and engage the relevant external stakeholders to bring efficiency and cohesion to MHP's operations.
-This includes our flagship 'Build an HPV' school outreach program which promotes STEM and sustainable transport through the framework of HPV.
-They support the technical side by coordinating sponsorship, events, and marketing. "
-    button_text: ""
-    button_href: ""
-    image: ../images/corp.png
   - name: chassis & drive-train
     description: "The Chassis & Drive-Train subteam is responsible for the design and manufacture of all mechanical components on the vehicle.
 This includes